ceford/cefjdemos-data-jdm-user/articles/en/command-line-interface/cli-update.md

   <a href="https://symfony.com/doc/current/console/style.html"
   class="external text" target="_blank"
   rel="nofollow noreferrer noopener">How to Style a Console Command</a>
 -
 -
 -
 -
-- Write a CLI Application with Joomla 4 [J4.x:Writing A CLI Application](https://docs.joomla.org/J4.x:Writing_A_CLI_Application "J4.x:Writing A CLI Application")
+- Write a CLI Application with Joomla 4  J4.x:Writing A CLI Application